aneldev/dynadux/doc/Debugging.md

 Then from the debugger, you can access the dispatched actions with stats.

-_Still we don't have a nice debugger like Redux but we are working to make it happen.
+_Still we don't have a UI debugger like Redux, but we are working to make it happen.
 Feel free to contribute.
 But still, you can do a lot of things with dynaduxDebugMiddleware!_

-A big benefit not using a plugin debugger but only this middleware is the performance.
+A significant benefit of not using a plugin debugger, but only this middleware is the performance.
-Plugging debuggers are crashing on a big amount of data since they scan your state.
+Plugging debuggers are crashing on a significant amount of data since they scan your state.

-Using this middleware, the CPU effort is only what you expand from the global array.
+With this middleware, the only CPU effort is what you expand from the global array.

-`dynaduxDebugMiddleware` collects the dispatches in an array that you can manipulate it providing few methods.
+`dynaduxDebugMiddleware` collects the dispatches in an array that you can manipulate it, providing few methods.

 ## Features

 - The State Before and After dispatched
-- An array of the dispatched, you can filter, etc
+- An array of the dispatched actions, you can filter, etc
 - Access, iterate and investigate previous states programmatically or manually
-- Elapsed time from the previous dispatch
+- Elapsed time of the prior dispatch
 - A timestamp for each dispatch
 - Set a previous state
 - Travel in the time applying states